yesnik/symfony-guides/cache.md

 The cache is stored in a `var/cache/prod` directory.

+**Note:** Don’t use the Symfony reverse proxy in production.
+Always prefer a reverse proxy like Varnish on your infrastructure or a commercial CDN.

 ## Console commands

 - `symfony console cache:clear` - clear cache.
 On next request new cache will be built.